solids4foam/solids4foam/tutorials/fluidSolidInteraction/beamInCrossFlow/README.md

     echo "Please install gnuplot if you would like to generate the plots" fi
 ```
 where the `solids4Foam::convertCaseFormat .` script makes minor changes to the case to make it compatible with your version of OpenFOAM/foam-extend.
 As can be seen, if the argument "parallel" is passed to the `Allrun` script (i.e. `> ./Allrun parallel`) it will run the case in parallel.
-After the solver has finished, `force.pdf` and `deflection.pdf` plots ared generated if the `gnuplot` program is installed.
+After the solver has finished, `force.pdf` and `deflection.pdf` plots are generated if the `gnuplot` program is installed.

 ```tip
 Remmber that a tutorial case can be cleaned and reset using the included `Allrun` script, i.e. `> ./Allclean`.